Operation: To Fool A Hawke, Chap. 2

 I saw String smile as he leaned into me, gently rotating us to put me on my back, and that's when I saw tears come into his eyes, and I kicked myself again for the whole prank.
 I never shoulda done that.
 I suddenly felt incredibly guilty at seeing String's eyes darken with emotion.
 Finally, he whispered, "Caitlin O'Shannessy Hawke, don't ever—ever—doubt that you have the right to ask me to make love to you."
 I knew I couldn't say anything, 'cause I felt a lump the size of a baseball in my throat.
 I knew it was just my emotions comin' to the surface, like String's had, so I simply nodded and pulled him closer to me as he moved inside me.

 Later, still wrapped in each other's arms, I thought about what had happened that morning, along with what we had just done.
 Normally I take a more—active role in our sex life, but tonight, I surrendered myself completely to my husband.
-I figured it was something else I could do, to show Hawke just how much I loved him, to let him do with me whatever he wished.
+I figured it was something else I could do, to show Hawke just how much I loved him, to let him do with me whatever he wished, especially when he told me he needed to 'punish' me for what I did.
 And I've gotta admit, I loved the feelings his hands, and other parts of his body, generated as they worked their magic on my body.
 Just another reason why I love him so much.
 And why I'll always love him.
+If that's his idea of punishing me, I thought, I should do somethin' wrong more often!
 When it was over, I simply relaxed in the afterglow of some of the most passionate and wonderful sex I had ever experienced, until suddenly, four words penetrated the fog that was surrounding my brain—"give up flying Airwolf?"

 "WHAT?"
 I demanded, suddenly sitting up, my mind snapped back to full alertness by the last part of my husband's question—"give up flying Airwolf?"
 "You—you'd do that—you'd give up flying Airwolf, for me?"
 I couldn't believe he'd actually consider giving up flying the Lady—especially without talking it over with me first.
 And if Dom were here, he'd say the same thing.